Exact Instability Margin Analysis and Minimum-Norm Strong Stabilization -- phase change rate maximization --

 \begin{remark} Note that $\sin(\theta_g(\omega))/\omega\to\theta_g'(0)$ as $\omega\to 0$.
 Therefore, inequality~\eqref{eq:CR0} is not simply the limiting case of~inequality~\eqref{eq:CRomega}. \end{remark}

 \begin{remark} For $g\in\mathcal{G}_n^0$ or $\mathcal{G}_n^{\#}$ with $n\ge 3$, it may be possible to find a stable $f$ with $\|f\|_{H_\infty} = 1/\|g\|_{L_\infty}$ such that all poles of the feedback system are in the CLHP.
-However, since the loop transfer function $L$ has a single peak gain as a result of the norm constraint on $f$, the poles on the imaginary axis must be located at $\pm j\omega_p$, and hence must have multiplicity larger than one.
+However, since the loop transfer function $L$ has a single peak gain as a result of the norm constraint on $f$, the poles on the imaginary axis must be located at $0$ or $\pm j\omega_p$, and hence must have multiplicity larger than one.
 In such cases, the closed-loop system is polynomially unstable. \end{remark}